#1 The selection

 I think the Junji Ito Collection would have thrived much better if it was released as an ONA without set timeslots.

-As it stands, each episode is cut up between two different stories that together have to fill a regular TV slot, which makes it feel like stories were chosen based on what they could fit together rather than their qualities or what fans would have liked to see.
-I feel it would have been nicer if each episode was a standalone story that got as much time as it needed.
+As it stands, each episode is cut up between two different stories that together have to fill a regular TV slot.
+This makes it seem like stories were chosen based on what they could fit together rather than their qualities or what fans would have liked to see.
+It would have been so much nicer if each episode was a standalone story that got as much time as it needed.
 This would be especially ideal if it meant we could get more stories adapted, instead of whatever Studio DEEN could fit into a regular 12-episode TV cour.

 Alternatively, at a stretch, I would even say it would have been better if they only did a single story per TV episode and added in anime-original content to expand on the characters a bit more.
-Some stories feel rushed and characterization has always been a weak point in Ito’s writing, so I feel a chance was missed here either way.
+Some stories end up feeling rushed and characterization has always been a weak point in Ito’s writing.
+Either way, opportunities were missed here.

 #3 Upsettingly poor visuals

 Without a doubt, Junji Ito is one of the best artists of our time.
-His work is beautiful in its hideousness and his manga is perhaps the only literary work that has managed to do cosmic horror well within the medium.
-It’s not easy to legitimately scare people with an illustration, yet Ito manages it so well each and every time, whether it’s for a short story exploring a new concept or some of his longer works.
+His work is beautiful in its hideousness and his manga are perhaps the only literary work that has managed to do cosmic horror well within the medium.
+It’s not easy to legitimately scare people with an illustration, yet Ito manages it so well each and every time; regardless of whether it’s for a short story exploring a new concept or some of his longer works.

 #4 Disposable characters